Best Ways to Stream FS1 Without Cable

 Know your renewal cost after the promo.

-If unsure, start with Sling or promo Hulu, upgrade later if needed.
+If unsure, start with Sling or promo Hulu, and upgrade later if needed.

 Best overall deal: Hulu + Live TV at $64.99/month promo for live sports + shows + movies.

-Best budget play: Sling TV $19.99/month “Select” plan, or weekend passes for big games.
+Best budget play: Sling TV $19.99/month “Select” plan, or weekend passes for big winter sports games.

 Best premium option: DIRECTV Stream for full sports coverage + live TV + big library.
 Check post-promo costs and RSN inclusion.

-Upgrade tip: Pair with streaming device deals (Roku, Fire TV) for best experience.
+Upgrade tip: Pair with winter sales on streaming devices (Roku, Fire TV) for the best binge-watching experience.

 Now is the perfect time to cut the cable and switch to streaming.